 If you think citrus fruits have the most vitamin C of any fruit or vegetable, think again.
 Red peppers contain twice as much vitamin C as citrus fruits.
-Get your peppers in the Salsa Quesadilla and Cajun Chicken salad and wrap.
+Get your peppers in the Salsa Quesadilla Wrap and Spicy Burrito Wrap.

 BRUP BRUP BRUP Broccoli

 Broccoli is supercharged with vitamins and minerals.
 Packed with vitamins A, C, and E, X, Y, K, L, M, (kidding, let’s only say A, C, E for now) as well as many other antioxidants and fiber, broccoli is one of the healthiest vegetables you can put in your tummy.
-Thai Crunch please and thank you.
+Thai Crunch Salad or Thai Crunch Wrap please and thank you.

-Spinach made the list not just because it’s rich in vitamin C. It’s also packed with numerous antioxidants!
+Baby spinach is just as good as regular spinach.
+It is just smaller, younger leaves from the same spinach leaf.
+Baby spinach is great because it’s rich in vitamin C and It’s also packed with numerous antioxidants!
 Similar to broccoli, spinach is healthiest when it’s cooked as little as possible so that it retains its nutrients hence the smoothies and juices, people.
-All the, all the, ALL THE GREENS & The Parmesan Greens!
+Get your baby spinach from the Chipotle Steak Wrap!

 Yogurt has cultures that may stimulate your immune system to help fight diseases.
 Try to get eat plain yogurts rather than the kinds that are preflavored and loaded with sugar.
-You can sweeten plain yogurt yourself with healthy fruits and a drizzle of honey instead ie. the Breakfast Bowl and Tropical Yogurt Pot.
+You can sweeten plain yogurt yourself with healthy fruits and a drizzle of honey instead ie. the Breakfast Bowl.
 Yogurt can also be a great source of vitamin D. Vitamin D helps regulate the immune system and is thought to boost our body’s natural defenses against diseases.

 When it comes to preventing and fighting off colds, vitamin E tends to take a backseat to vitamin C. However, vitamin E is key to a healthy immune system.
 It’s a fat-soluble vitamin, meaning it requires the presence of fat to be absorbed properly.
 Nuts, such as almonds, are packed with the vitamin and also have healthy fats.
 A half-cup serving, which is about 46 whole, shelled almonds, provides nearly 100 percent of the recommended daily amount of vitamin E.